 Boost your deposit

 Any mortgage application will be looked on more favourably if you have a larger deposit.
-If you can increase your deposit, lenders will see you as less of a risk.
+Lenders will see you as less of a risk if you can increase your deposit.
 You can either increase your deposit by waiting to submit your application and saving more money or setting your sights on a cheaper property.

 You might have to make some compromises on things like location or finish.
 If it means you can get on the property ladder sooner, this might be a worthwhile compromise.

 Likewise, look to the past.
-If you can show past evidence of earnings in a similar full-time permanent contract, lenders will look favourably on this.
-This is particularly important in cases where you have simply changed your employment status to start your own business.
+If you can show past evidence of earnings in a similar full-time permanent contract, lenders will look favourably at this.
+This is particularly important in cases where you have changed your employment status to start your own business.

-If you are rejected by one mortgage provider, don’t assume that all will lenders will treat you the same way.
-Every lender has different criteria so don’t give up.
+If one mortgage provider rejects you, don’t assume that all lenders will treat you the same way.
+Every lender has different criteria, so don’t give up.
 Sometimes it’s just a case of finding the right lender.